headwindtrend/greenChocolate/README.md

 4. **Troubleshooting:** If you’re having trouble triggering the green board to appear, try moving your cursor away from the window and then back in.
 If this doesn’t work, try slowing down your movement as moving too quickly can sometimes cause the operating system to miss the event.

-5. **Adding Recommended Videos:** The process for adding recommended videos (those suggested by YouTube’s algorithm after playing a video) varies between platforms:
+5. **Adding Recommended Videos:** The process for adding recommended videos (those suggested by YouTube’s algorithm after playing a video) varies between scenarios:

-   - **Android Google Chrome:** Simply drag the thumbnail of the recommended video onto the playground.
+   - **With the green spot:** Simply drag the thumbnail of the recommended video onto the playground.
 If this doesn’t trigger the green board, try dragging it away from and back into the playground.

-   - **Windows 10 Microsoft Edge:** Dragging a thumbnail does not trigger the green board.
+   - **Without the green spot:** Dragging a thumbnail does not trigger the green board.
 However, you can work around this by dropping it onto the address bar and then dragging it back into the playground.

 Please note that dragging across the handle (the three dots) of the windows splitter in Android may prevent the dragenter event from being noticed.